“FireHouse 7” Fish Tacos

 Warm the tortillas by sprinkling a clean kitchen towel with 3 Tbls. water and wring the towel to evenly moisten.
 Wrap half the tortillas (or no more than 12) in the towel and place them on a microwave-safe plate.
 Microwave at 50 percent power for 3 to 4 minutes.
 Place in a covered dish or tortilla bowl and heat remaining tortillas.
 Allow tortillas to rest before serving for 2 minutes, covered.
 Tortillas will stay warm for 10 to 20 minutes.

-Stay up-dated with new recipes and techniques in the kitchen
+Sign up to the newsletter and stay updated with Barbie's new recipes and techniques in the kitchen

 We respect your privacy.
 We will not share your information or spam you.
 Unsubscribe at any time.